jgadd/linux_audio_switcher/readme.md

 xbindkeys

 # Basic config: #
-Edit switch_audio_output.php to make your audio outputs.
+Edit switch_audio_output.php to match your audio outputs.

 Press ctrl + alt + a to swap between your devices.